Palaeography

 For calligraphy I would like to point to the website Penna Volans with a good choice of digitized printed manuals from the sixteenth century onwards and a journal.

-Sometimes faded handwriting can be made more visible using the free online tool RetroReveal, access after registration; using a general image editing tool can help, too.
-I have added elsewhere on my website an overview of manuscript repertories.
+Sometimes faded handwriting can be made more visible using free tools.
+In paricular gamma correction of images can be helpful with a common image editing tool.
+In 2023 I have added elsewhere on my website an overview of manuscript repertories.

 General sites